mozilla/firefox-test-tube/README.md

-NEV is an experimental re-implementation of Experiments Viewer
+NEV is an experimental refactor of Experiments Viewer